valentin2105/GlusterPV-Provisioner/README.md

 ```
 #!/bin/bash

-# a mandatory name to indentify your Gluster server
+# a mandatory name to identify your Gluster server
 glusterName='glusterfs-cluster'

 # the IP where Kubernetes will mount your Gluster volume (for H/A use a shared IP)